Controversial Street Names on an Italy Tour

 Historians have pointed out how northern Italy tends to have a majority of symbols, monuments, and commemorative sites related to the nazi-fascist occupation and to WWII, while the regions in the south rely more on the fight against the Mafia as a civil integration.

-One of the street names that can be easily uncovered in a tour of Italy is Via Balbo, however, not everyone is aware of the fact that two men belonging to two different historical backgrounds carried the same last name.
+One of the street names that can be easily uncovered on a tour of Italy is Via Balbo; however, not everyone is aware that two men from different historical backgrounds shared the same last name.

 The first one, Cesare, was a writer and statesman, born in Turin in 1789.
 He is considered one of the fathers of the Italian State who contributed to the planning process of the unification of the Country.